meinside/hello/README.md

 # hello

-Super simple http server which responds with just 'hello' message.
+A simple HTTP server that only responds with 'hello'.

 Built for health checking or something like that.